 - Pour wine, brandy, and sugar over the top and stir to combine.

-- Chill for 2-3 hours or overnight.
+- Chill the sangria in the refrigerator for 2-3 hours or overnight.
 Add soda water and ice and serve.

 Did you make this recipe?

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.